RateCity.com.au

 On the other hand, if you’ve noticed that your roof has been leaking for years and it has recently escalated, you are also unlikely to get a claim paid.
 If your roof starts leaking for no apparent reason, it may be worth first trying to find the cause before filing a claim.

-Be prepared with any necessary information, evidence, photos and details pertaining to the damage before filing a claim with your insurer.
+Be prepared with any necessary information, evidence, photos, and details pertaining to the damage before filing a claim with your insurer.
 This may help to expedite the process and potentially give you a greater chance of lodging a successful claim.

-How to spot a possible leak?
+How to spot a possible leak

-• Missing shingles or roof tiles: Inspect your roof for any missing or broken shingles or tiles as this may be how water is leaking into your home.
+• Missing shingles or roof tiles: Inspect your roof for any missing or broken shingles or tiles, as this may be how water is leaking into your home.

 • Clogged gutters and downpipes: Check and clean your gutters regularly to ensure they aren’t blocked.
 You could also consider installing gutter guards to help prevent debris from interfering with the flow of rainwater.

-How to maintain your roof?
+How to maintain your roof

-As most home insurance providers will not cover leaky roofs that were caused due to negligence, you should try to maintain your roof to avoid bearing the cost of repairs yourself.
-Consider cleaning the gutters regularly, while also clearing away debris, leaves, moss and branches.
-It’s also sensible to regularly check for rusted areas, cracks and holes in your roof.
+As most home insurance providers will not cover leaky roofs that were caused due to negligence, it’s often worth trying to maintain your roof to avoid bearing the cost of repairs yourself.

 You might also consider hiring a professional to inspect your roof semi-regularly to spot any initial signs of mould, rust, broken shingles, missing or damaged nails or cracked sealants.
 This may help you to repair your roof before any damage escalates.